Network Flow Log Audit with Cilium + CLS

 --set hubble.export.dynamic.config.content[0].excludeFilters[1].destination_ip[0]=169.254.0.71

-- Exports all network flow logs to
+- Export all network flow logs to

-169.254.0.71(the CLS API address; see FAQ section Why add 169.254.0.71 to excludeFilters? for details).
+169.254.0.71(the CLS API address; see Why add 169.254.0.71 in excludeFilters? in FAQ for the reason).

 Export Configuration Details

-| Comparison | Static Export | Dynamic Export |
+| Feature | Static Export | Dynamic Export |

 |---|---|---|

-| Enable Method | hubble.export.static.enabled=true | hubble.export.dynamic.enabled=true |
+| Enable | hubble.export.static.enabled=true | hubble.export.dynamic.enabled=true |

-| Rule Count | Only one set of filter rules | Multiple rules, each exporting to a different file |
+| Rules | Only one filter rule | Multiple rules, each exporting to a different file |

-| Config Changes | Requires cilium pod restart | No restart needed, auto-applies after ConfigMap change |
+| Config change | Requires cilium pod restart | No restart needed, takes effect after ConfigMap update |

-| Filter Syntax | allowList / denyList | includeFilters / excludeFilters |
+| Filter syntax | allowList / denyList | includeFilters / excludeFilters |

 Filters